Biology

 03. From first-of-a-kind to Nth-of-a-kind

-Across the biotech and life science space, the same pattern keeps appearing.
-The science moves first.
-The capital follows.
-Approval, plant, listing.
-And then the company finds itself playing two games at once: still being a science company, starting to become a commercial one.
+The science moves first, and the capital follows.
+A trial advances, a plant is built, a launch approaches and a partnership becomes possible.
+And then the company finds itself playing two games at once: still being a science company, while also becoming a commercial one.

 This is the layer we work on.
 With leadership, alongside the people already running the company.
-The first conversation is usually less about a programme and more about understanding the shape of that layer, and where the highest-leverage move actually sits.
+The first conversation is usually less about a programme and more about understanding where the company is starting to drift: between science and capital, approval and adoption, first proof and repeatable scale.

 Where the work happens